d4l3k/cs540-project/paper.md

 ## @bb-rnn and @chen2016learning

-These papers implement an LSTM model to learn how to minimize the function, based on an approximation built from Gaussian processes.
+These papers take a reasonably popular approach: build a differentiable model of the function, and perform gradient descent on that model.
+In particular, the authors of the above papers build a Gaussian process from samples of the black-box function, and then train a long short-term memory recurrent neural network to minimize that Gaussian process.
 This method has the advantage of learning latent factors that impact optimization, and so are less dependent on the underlying response surface model used.
 Like other papers, these papers investigate the performance of this method on noiseless functions.
 The authors in both of these papers make claims about the performance of their methods, which we wanted to evaluate in a slightly context.

 ## @hansen2010comparing

 There is a considerable amount of prior work in the area of black-box optimization.
 This paper in particular compares 31 methods against the BBOB-2009 functions, which vary in their complexity and their difficulty in optimization.
 Generally, this paper found that the best method to use depends heavily on the dimensionality of the problem.
 In general, the more complex the function, the tougher it is to optimize.
 We wanted to extend this analysis to noisy functions, which this paper does not address.
 In particular, we wanted to evaluate current methods against very noisy functions.

 ## @jones1998efficient